cookiemccormick/milk-memo/spec.md

 Specs:
 - [x] Use Sinatra to build the app
-  Used Sinatra's application structure Milk Memo web application
+  Used Sinatra's application structure to develop Milk Memo.
-- [x] Use ActiveRecord for storing information in a database Objects created in Milk Memo are stored in ActiveRecord.
+- [x] Use ActiveRecord for storing information in a database Objects created in Milk Memo are modeled with ActiveRecord.
 - [x] Include more than one model class (e.g. User, Post, Category) Milk Memo has a total of 5 models - Baby, Appointment, Note, Medicine and User.
 - [x] Include at least one has_many relationship on your User model (e.g. User has_many Posts)